I

 See also Alain Bashung's page for full biography, weblinks, discography and reviews

-Hector Zazou (11 July 1948 - 8 September 2008) |
+Hector Zazou (11 July 1948 - 8 September 2008)

 The French-Algerian composer and arranger Hector Zazou was a bridge builder between music genres that apparently had little to do with each other.
 He combined classical music, minimal, poetry, world music and pop creating a complete new but still natural sound.
 He preferred creating projects, for which he chose a certain theme and invited a variety of guest to contribute.
 Country of origin or music style was of no importance to him.
 For his latest project 'In the house of mirrors', he brought together Tibetan Yungchen Lhamo, Uzbek Sevara Nazarxon, Swiss Laurence Revey, the Gaelic flutist Carlos Núñez and the Italian group PJC.
-The album, recorded in India, was released in October of this year, but unfortunately Zazou already left us by that time.
+The album, recorded in India, was released in October of 2008, but unfortunately Zazou already left us by that time.
 On September 8 he died, sixty years old.

 Zazou was born on July 11, 1948 in Sidi Bel Abbes, Algeria, and studied at the conservatory in Paris.
 In the early seventies, he became interested in the minimal music movement and began to collaborate with Joseph Racaille under the name ZNR.
 Their debut album 'Barricades 3' (1976) was described by critics as "... music influenced by Satie, stripped of any unnecessary detail and stripped to the minimum essentials".
 In Brussels, Zazou got introduced to Marc Hollander, who was famous for pushing the bounderies of the avant garde and pop music together with Aksak Maboul.
 His new label, Crammed, offered Zazou the opportunity to experience working as a studio producer.
 Meanwhile, with ZNR Zazou recorded two more albums ('Traité the popular mécanique' in 1978 and 'La perversita' in 1979) before the duo decided to split.